aahmadf123/DeepFlyer/docs/educational_tool_overview.md

    * Add motor and velocity command support, verify hover and basic navigation.
    * Connect the frontend “Start Training” button to backend endpoints.
-   * Implement a baseline PPO training loop using distance-to-goal rewards.
+   * Implement a baseline P3O training loop using distance-to-goal rewards.
    * Log training metrics to a file or database.

 3. **Weeks 5–6 (Sensor & Reward Extensions)**